Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Introduction

-Due to the possible irregular deployment nature of RISs in a given geometric area, it is appropriate to assume that the RISs are randomly distributed, in contrast to a single and fixed RIS.
-Similar to relay networks~\cite{Atapattu2013jsac}, utilizing multiple RISs for single-user communication increases the overall system complexity and signaling overhead.
-Thus, a well-designed adaptive single RIS-selection policy is of particular importance to achieve the benefits of the deployment of multiple RISs.
-Further, RISs may have limited computing power to support signal processing or edge computing.
-Therefore, a selection policy only utilizing location information of available RISs is more practical in this context.
-Motivated by these facts, this paper focuses on the location-based optimum RIS selection problem in RIS-aided wireless networks that consist of multiple randomly-distributed RISs and derives performance metrics under the optimum selection policy.
+Due to the possible irregular terrain for deployment of RISs, it is naturally expected that multiple RISs will be deployed according to a potentially random-looking topology to provide connectivity in future wireless networks.
+In these cases, the best RISs will need to be selected for achieving high quality connection between given source and destination nodes, in contrast to popular single and fixed RIS deployments.
+Similar to relay networks, utilizing multiple RISs for single-user communication increases the overall system complexity and signaling overhead.
+Thus, a well-designed adaptive RIS-selection policy is of particular importance to achieve the benefits of the multiple RIS deployment topologies.
+Further, RISs are proposed to be nearly passive network elements with limited computing power to support signal processing and edge computing.
+Therefore, a selection policy utilizing only location information of available RISs is more practical in this context, which can be assumed to be time-invariant. {Motivated by these facts, this paper aims to focus on the location-based optimum RIS selection problem in RIS-aided future wireless networks that consist of multiple randomly distributed RISs and derives performance metrics under the optimum selection policy.}